This Instant Pot Pork Roast Recipe is a simple way to cook a pork roast that is flavorful and tender in a fraction of the time.

 - Trim the roast to remove skin and top fat, if necessary.
 Pat dry.

-- Mix the salt and pepper in a small bowl.
+- Mix the seasonings in a small bowl.
 Rub the seasoning all over the pork.

 - Turn on saute mode on the Instant Pot.
 Add the cooking oil to the pot.
-When hot, add the pork roast and brown on top and bottom.
+When hot, add the pork roast and brown on both sides, about 3 minutes each.
 Turn off the Instant Pot and remove the roast.

 - Add the water and whisk any browned bits from the bottom of the pot.
 Lay the pork roast in the water.

 - Lock the lid and set the valve to sealing.
-Press the pressure cook button and set the cook time to 45 minutes.
+Press the pressure cook button and set the cook time to 45 minutes on high.

-- When the cooking cycle is finished, allow the pot to depressurize naturally for 10 minutes, then move the valve to venting to release the remaining pressure.
+- When the cooking cycle is finished, allow the pot to depressurize naturally for 10 minutes, then release the remaining pressure.

 - To make the gravy, first skim excess oil from the top of the broth in the Instant Pot.
 Make a cornstarch slurry by adding the cornstarch to cold water.
 Turn on saute mode.
 When the liquid is boiling, add the cornstarch slurry and whisk until thickened.